ouaibsky/jcip-annotations/README.md

 I used only the Javadoc of the [JCIP][1] annotations.

+This version is build with JDK 11 and declare a module name **org.icroco.jcip.annotation**

 At no time did I look at the original Findbugs source code.

 Rational